chinese

 by Jackie Newgent | September 6, 2012 | 5 Comments

-(Click on photo for full-size image!)
-Makes 4 servings: 1 1/2 cups each Here’s a surprising and scrumptious “fried” rice … and one that you’ve never had.
+Here’s a surprising and scrumptious “fried” rice … and one that you’ve never had.
 That’s because I just created it.
-Not only is it vegan, it contains one of fall-time’s favorites: the apple!
+Not only is this serrano fried rice with apple and almonds recipe vegan (no eggs requried), it contains one of fall-time’s favorites: the apple!
 The apple picks up savoriness and heat when cooked with the onion and Serrano pepper.
 The toasted sesame oil and pan-toasted almonds balance it out perfectly.
 And the soy sauce provides the umami and salty elements that give this rice the full-on Asian essence.
 So pick up some apples at your farmers’ market (or from your apple tree, if you’re so lucky!) and enjoy a bowl of it.
-It’s actually a full meal-in-one recipe—and...
+This serrano fried rice with apple and...

 Read More